gschaumb/team03-capstone/docs/index.md

 # Introduction

 Agentic retrieval-augmented generation (RAG) with large language models (LLMs) is a cutting-edge research area, combining the power of large language models with the ability to interact with external data and perform actions in real-world contexts.
-This approach enables the creation of agents capable of reasoning, planning, and executing tasks to solve complex problems.
-For instance, agentic RAG systems can:
+This enables the creation of agents capable of reasoning, planning, and executing tasks to solve complex problems.
+For instance, agentic RAG systems can perform:

 - **Math Problem Solving**: Using agents to autonomously or collaboratively solve math problems, with agents specializing in areas like equation solving, symbolic manipulation, or accessing external mathematical resources.